 Just because The Witcher 3: Wild Hunt was one of the best games (to many, the best game) of 2015, doesn't mean there isn't room for improvement.
 From the first week of its release modders have been hard at work enhancing, revising, and tweaking the celebrated fantasy RPG.
 We're sure there are plenty more mods on the way, so we'll be updating this piece as new mods appear.
 Here are the best mods—so far—for The Witcher 3.

-Since The Witcher 3 is still being patched regularly, new patches may render certain mods incompatible.
-Make sure you read the version notes for each mod before installing them to ensure they're compatible with the latest patch.
+Note: since The Witcher 3 is still being patched occasionally, new patches may render certain mods incompatible.
+Make sure you read the version notes for each mod before installing them to ensure they work with the latest patch.

 Hunter's Config is a nifty utility to tweak all of your Witcher 3 settings, even those hidden ones you can't access from the game's menu.
 It even includes a utility for backing up your configuration files and a button to install or unintall SweetFX.

-On the other hand, you might be interested in a more lush and colorful look.
+Looking for a more lush and colorful look?
 The Fantasy Graphics mod removes some of the bluish tint from the game and makes some tweaks to the lighting to provide more of a high fantasy look.